Bradpk/my-pseudocode/pseudocode.md

   ### Elevator Compartment
         - Pulley that lifts the elevator
-        - Pulley that can lowers the elevaotr
+        - Pulley that lowers the elevaotr
         - Pulley that can stop the elevator
-        - Tracks Current Floor Of Itself
+        - Tracks floor of itself

   ### Elevator Door
-        - Open Door
+        - Open door
-        - Close Door
+        - Close door

    ### Patron:
        - Selects the button on the door panel
-       - Selects a floor button on the control panel
+       - Selects a button on the control panel
-       - Trakcs Floor Location Of Itself
+       - Trakcs floor location of itself

 ---------------------------------------------------------------
 ## BEGIN